gabes135/gabes135.github.io_old/_pitches/03-python.md

 The trajectories are animated using [matplotlib's animation class](https://matplotlib.org/3.1.1/api/animation_api.html), which allows you to easily export the pitch trajectory as an mp4 file.

+---
+Now that we've gone through the pitch trajectory mapping process, we can see it action.